How to Develop an Effective Hearing Conservation Program

 Our sense of hearing plays an essential role in how we communicate and experience the world, how we stay aware of our surroundings and thus, safe.
 That’s why, when hearing loss becomes an all-too-common reality, taking its irreversible toll on individuals, businesses, and society, organizations need to step in and take preventative action.

 A Hearing Conservation Program places hearing loss prevention at its core.
 This typically includes these six initiatives:

 1. Noise exposure assessment

 2. Audiometric testing

 4. Employee training and education

 6. Program evaluation.

-In this guide, we will go over the fundamentals required to start a Hearing Conservation Program for your organization.
-To name a few, we will discuss:
+In this guide, we will go over the fundamentals that go into a Hearing Conservation Program for your organization.
+To start, we will discuss: